Charles-Zhang-Experiments/PortfolioMonteCarloSim/README.md

 ## Future Improvements

-The risk analytics part of the program can easily be improved; That is, for final risk numbers, we can generate contribution from exchange rate for easier analysis.
+The risk analytics part of the program can be further improved; That is, for final risk numbers, we can generate contribution from exchange rate for easier analysis.
+(This is done in a later patch)

 # Software Components